tjrichard/tjrichard.github.io/about/index.md

 ---
-layout: post
+layout: page
-title: About
+title: Seunghwan Jang
-image: '/images/pages/about.jpeg'
+subtitle: "장승환"
+type: "About"
+header-img: 'img/about.jpeg'
 about: true
 ---